avery-gfs/classes25/cs3/README.md

 - Return the concatenation of `quicksort(low) + mid + quicksort(high)`, which
   gives the fully sorted list

+## Correctness

+How do we know that this algorithm will terminate?

+How do we know that this algorithm will give us a sorted list?

+## Invariants

+Concatenating sublists maintains sorted order

 ## In-Place Sorting

-Selection sort and quicksort are typically done _in-place_, meaning that they modify the existing list, rather than making a new list to store the sorted values.
-We aren't doing that in this class; we're working with variant of these algorithms where we put the sorted values in a new list, which makes things a little easier.
+Quicksort is typically done _in-place_, meaning that it modifies the existing list, rather than making a new list to store the sorted values.
+We aren't doing that in this class; we're working with variant where we put the sorted values in a new list, which makes things a little easier, but the core idea is the same.

 ---